yz1386/Serminar-2024/README.md

-Please use the additional notes to help you to study statistical programming with Stata.:)
+Please use the additional notes to help you study statistical programming with Stata.:)